racheljay/code-blog/_posts/2023-09-05-gsoc-wrap-up.markdown

 Mentors: [Kyle Ju](https://github.com/KyleJu), [Daniel Smith](https://github.com/DanielRyanSmith)
 ## Summary:
 This summer I have been working on improving the test history visibility for the web-platform-test dashboard [(wpt.fyi)](https://wpt.fyi/about).
 The goal of this project was to improve both the UI for seeing historical test results at a glance, while also improving the way test history was being fetched from Google Datastore.
-The previous method for observing test history made several individual calls to the datastore, and those needed to be reduced as much as possible.
+The previous method for observing test history made several individual requests to the datastore, and those requests needed to be reduced through a new interface and data format for test history.

 ### Viewing the new timeline: